jbsouvestre/backbone.marionette/docs/marionette.view.md

 #### Templateless views

-An `View` can be attached to existing elements as well.
+A `View` can be attached to existing elements as well.
 The primary benefit of this is to attach behavior and events to static content that has been rendered by your server (typically for SEO purposes).
 To set up a template-less `View`, your `template` attribute must be `false`.

 ```html
 <div id="my-element">